Don't let dental anxiety prevent you from getting the care you need! Keeping you comfortable is our top priority, so we offer dental sedation.

 Oral conscious sedation is a more intense sedative that we use to help patients feel more relaxed during dental procedures.
 The sedative is taken by mouth in pill form, and it typically begins to take effect within an hour after consumption.
 This pill will be provided by our team an hour before the appointment begins, and we will monitor the patient as the effects begin to take place.

 Although the patient will still be awake during the procedure, they will likely feel more drowsy and have a decreased ability to remember what took place during treatment.
-The effects of conscious sedation may also include drowsiness and decreased motor function; this can last for several hours after the procedure, so we recommend that patients have someone else drive them home and stay with them for the remainder of the day.
+The effects of the Sedative effects may also include drowsiness and decreased motor function; this can last for several hours after the procedure, so we require that patients have someone else drive them home and stay with them for the remainder of the day.